 Predatory pedophiles may use force or coercion to engage children sexually and may threaten to harm the child or the child's pets if the child tells anyone.
-Many of these pedophiles have antisocial personality disorder Antisocial Personality Disorder Antisocial personality disorder is characterized by a pervasive pattern of disregard for consequences and for the rights of others.
-People with antisocial personality disorder go after what... read more .
+Many of these pedophiles have antisocial personality disorder Antisocial Personality Disorder Antisocial personality disorder is a mental health condition that is characterized by a pervasive pattern of disregard for consequences and for the rights of others.
+People with antisocial personality... read more .

-Many pedophiles have or develop a substance use disorder or dependence Overview of Substance-Related Disorders Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people ... read more and depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more .
+Many pedophiles have or develop a substance use disorder or dependence Overview of Substance-Related Disorders Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people ... read more and depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more .
 They often come from dysfunctional families, and marital conflict is common.
 Many were sexually abused as children.

 Doctors diagnose pedophilia when

 People have had repeated, intense sexually arousing fantasies, urges, or behaviors involving a child or children (usually aged 13 years or under).